NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Registrar/iCloud Custom Email Domains.md

 ## Overview

-With [iCloud Custom Email Domain](https://support.apple.com/kb/HT212514), you can now purchase a custom domain right from iCloud Settings through Cloudflare and have it automatically set up with your iCloud Mail account.
+With [iCloud Custom Email Domain](https://support.apple.com/kb/HT212514), you can now purchase a custom domain right from iCloud Settings through Khulnasoft and have it automatically set up with your iCloud Mail account.
 It’s great if you want to create a custom email domain for you or your family, such as @examplefamily.com.

 You will need an active iCloud+ subscription to add a custom email domain.